floooh/floooh.github.io/_drafts/2023-10-23-sokol-webgpu.md

 version where texture objects also contained the sampler state) were more correct than modern APIs where textures and samplers are separate objects.
-If texture- and sampler-state is wrapped in the same object, it's trivial to check wether both are compatible.
+If texture- and sampler-state is wrapped in the same object, it's trivial to check if both states are compatible with each other.

-But in modern 3D APIs, textures and samplers are completely separate objects, their relationship doesn't become clear until they are used together in texture sampling calls deep down in a shader functions.
+But in more recent 3D APIs, textures and samplers are completely separate objects, their relationship doesn't become clear until they are used together in texture sampling calls deep down in a shader functions.
 And from the 3D APIs point-of-view this is as 'here be dragons' territory as it gets.

-To correctly validate texture/sampler combinations, a modern (post-GL) 3D API needs to analyze shader code, look for texture sampling functions in the shader code and extract the texture and sampler used in each those functions (and that's what WebGPU needs to do under the hood, but native APIs most likely don't bother with).
+To correctly validate texture/sampler combinations, a modern (post-GL) 3D API needs to analyze shader code, look for texture sampling operations in the shader code and extract the texture/sampler pairs used in those sampling operations (and that's what WebGPU needs to do under the hood too, but native APIs most likely don't bother).

 With this texture/sampler usage information extracted from shaders, WebGPU would now be able to check that textures and samplers are of the expected types when applying resource bindings.
-But now the other goal of WebGPU comes into play, which is to move expensive validations out of the render loop into the initialization phase, and that's how I guess the whole idea of BindGroup and BindGroupLayout objects came about.
+But now the other goal of WebGPU comes into play, which is to move expensive validations out of the render loop into the initialization phase, and that's how I guess the whole idea of predefined BindGroup and BindGroupLayout objects came about.

 (btw, it's design decisions like this why I think that WebGPU